 There are three main types of packaging fees and together they may make up 30% of the fulfillment invoice.

 Packing and shipping materials – mailer envelopes, cardboard boxes, bubble wrap, brown paper, sticky tape, shipping label, “popcorn”, and other materials ensure your products travel safely and reach your customers undamaged.
 You will pay for the fulfillment centre’s expertise, but in the long run it will save you more time, money and energy than if you were to choose, source, and store everything by yourself.
 Make sure you enquire about the packaging material fees beforehand.
 The charges are likely to increase if you require customizations in the form of branded mailers/boxes, or sticky tape..

 Order processing fee and Pick and Pack fee is related to processing the order in the provider’s system, picking the required SKU quantities from the storage and packing with appropriate shipping materials.
 Order processing or pick & pack fee may or may not include one item in the shipment, make sure you ask the ecommerce fulfillment provider about it when you receive a price quotation.

 Order Inserts may entail promotional leaflets, printed invoice or other printed material which is also a common cost nowadays.

 All the possible charges may not be obvious from the get-go, but you will learn on the go, as you come to compare different providers and their services.
 Feel free to refuse the services you won’t be needing.
 Check where you can automate (for example order tracking pages can be generated thanks to eCommerce platform add-ons that you can find at various eCommerce Apps Marketplaces such as BigCommerce or Shopify).
-Whatever you feel you will need, feel free to ask the fulfillment service providers to detail their fees so that you can make an informed decision and feel good about it.
+Whatever you feel you will need, feel free to ask the 3PL provider to detail their fees so that you can make an informed decision and feel good about it.
 We at HappyParcel will be happy to help.